bitcraze/hardware/src/products/crazyflie-bolt/datasheet/index.md

 * If higher then 8A is wanted only connect the signal wires from the ESC connectors to the ESC.
 Preferably still power the Bolt control board via the battery connector so the battery voltage can be monitored.

-{% datasheet_notice warning; %}
-**NOTE:** Remember that a bigger quadcopter can be dangerous!
-Always use adequate prodction and always test your code without propellers attached.
-{% enddatasheet_notice %}

 ### Example connection

 Below is an image of an example setup: